This website contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 Debossing is pressing the design into the cardstock and embossing is raising the design up.

-For anyone who has done embossing before, you will remember the folders or sleeves you have to put your cards into and then roll them or apply pressure with a tool to do the embossing., This tip makes that process seamless.
+Anyone who has done embossing before will remember the folders or sleeves you have to put your cards into and then roll them or apply pressure with a tool to do the embossing., This tip makes that process seamless.
 No folders or sleeves, just attach the tool and let the machine do the work.
 Even though the design is not embossed and is debossed instead, I find the look to be more pleasing.
-Depending on your design, you may get an embossed looked for the completed project.
+Depending on your design, you may get an embossed look for the completed project.

 The Debossing tip works with the Quick swap housing and with the Cricut Maker 3 or the Maker.